48 hours in Brighton UK | Quirky things to do

 Where to stay in Brighton

-There is a hotel to suit any budget in Brighton, ranging from traditional guesthouses, boutique hotels and spa hotels.
+There is accommodation to suit any budget in Brighton, ranging from traditional guesthouses, boutique hotels spa hotels and even rentals with Rentola.co.uk.

 You can find a hotel in Brighton to suit your budget and length of time by using travel resources such as Booking.com and TripAdvisor to find the best hotel deals in Brighton.

-Some of the best places to say in Brighton include:
+Some of the best areas in Brighton include:

 Booking.com